flometis/ExSTRA/README.md

 This is also interactive tool: if run without arguments, it will ask you questions to get the lemmas you want.

 NOTE: This tool updates the existing dictionary, it does not drop old records.
 This means that you can add more entities or languages to the existing file just by running again the script with different parameters.

+Original lemmas and ngrams are written in "Lemma" column (number 1).
+Single word lemmas are maintained (eventually only with regex cleaning for "àèéìòù") in "EXSTRAToken" column (number 5, also called "lemmatized").
+Ngrams are lemmatized and stored in "EXSTRAToken" column (with the original non-lemmatized form still in "Lemma" column).

 4. Extract lemma occurrences
 If you need to tag again your corpus, please remove files inside ***Tagged*** folder (rm Tagged/*).